rjnbaldock/nn_sample/README.md

 # nn_sample

+### Research

+Please take a look at report.pdf for some research performed using this repository.

 ### Prerequisites

 This project is written in python2.7 and requires installation of the python modules numpy, scipy and pathos. https://pypi.org/project/pathos/